kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

    version of `v1.23` would be unchanged, but `v1.24` would be recorded as `>v1.23`.
 5. `mode {enforce, warn, audit}` - The type of evaluation mode being recorded.
 Note that a single request can increment this metric 3 times, once for each mode.
-If this admission controller is enabled, every request will at least increment the `enforce` total.
+If this admission controller is enabled, every every create request and in-scope update request will at least increment the `enforce` total.
 6. `request_operation {create, update}` - The operation of the request being checked.

 <<[/UNRESOLVED]>>